cklukas/json-view/README.md

 * Search keys or values and jump between matches.
 * Open multiple files or read JSON from standard input.
 * Optional mouse support for selection and expansion.
+* `--parse-only` mode for pretty-printing JSON without the interactive viewer.

 ## Requirements